fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 Modules have plenty of other uses than enabling component declarations to be separated into their own files.
 We will get back into them later in this course.

-The current code of the application can be found from [github](https://github.com/fullstackopen-2019/part2-notes/tree/part2-1).
+The current code of the application can be found on [github](https://github.com/fullstackopen-2019/part2-notes/tree/part2-1).

 Note, that the master branch of the repository contains the code for a later version of the application.
 The current code is in the branch [part2-1](https://github.com/fullstackopen-2019/part2-notes/tree/part2-1):